Geology of the Canary Islands: Lanzarote

 Volcanic activity at Lanzarote started during the Oligocene Epoch at 28 Ma.
 For about the first 12 million years, the lava pile of a submarine seamount built up from the 2500 m ocean floor.
 Then, in the Miocene Epoch, from 15.6 Ma to 12 Ma, the Los Ajaches subaerial shield volcano grew as an island on top of the seamount, in an area corresponding to present-day southern Lanzarote.
 Between 10.2 Ma and 3.8 Ma, volcanic activity was focussed about 35 km to the northeast, forming a second shield volcanic island called Famara.
 Between Los Ajaches and Famara volcanoes, a central volcanic edifice was also active from 6.6 to 6.1 Ma.
 The edifices gradually merged to form a single island, Lanzarote, at about 4 Ma.
 From 3.9 Ma to 2.7 Ma, volcanic activity paused and the island was eroded.
 Today, although the lavas of Los Ajaches volcano are now mostly covered by calcrete, the eroded remains of the two shield volcanoes are preserved in southern and northern Lanzarote respectively, with small outcrops of the central edifice occurring between them.

+A terrestrial sediment layer, around 1-4.2 m thick, between basalt layers on the Famara massif in northeast Lanzarote, dates to the early Pliocene Epoch around 4 Ma.
+The terrestrial sediment layer consists of calcarenite, clay-rich marl, and breccia.
+These sediment layers were formed on a sandy flat plain, when the island was likely around 25-100 km2 in area.
+It preserves fossils of insect eggs, land snails, snake vertebrae, as well as tortoise and bird eggshells.
+Most of the bird eggs are large and have been attributed to ratites, while they were formerly attributed to two forms, one ostrich-like and one elephant bird-like, today they are considered to have likely been produced by a single species of ostrich.
+Lanzarote has never been connected to the African mainland, so the animals are thought to have reached the island by oceanic dispersal.